thepeoples/website/pages/README.md

 Initially, persistent storage will remain limited to KV-like (NoSQL) databases for all platform services.

 * `storage-s3-api`: Low-level S3 storage abstraction API to enforce data privacy using client-side encryption
-* `storage-kv-api`: KV storage API built on `storage-s3-api`, with indexing and querying capabilities
+* `storage-kv-api`: KV storage API built on `storage-s3-api`, with basic value writing with indexing and querying capabilities
+* `storage-gql-api`: GraphQL API built on `storage-kv-api` with querying and mutating capabilities

 ##### Persistent Storage API Design Goals